 - 2Abuse experts claim that false accusations are relatively rare.
 While we should listen carefully and without skepticism to all possible victims, we cannot assume that the alleged abuser is guilty without proof.

 - 3This also was Amnon’s tactic with Tamar (2 Samuel 13).

 - 4Steve Viars addresses this issue in his helpful book Putting Your Past in Its Place where he warns against responding sinfully when we are sinned against and encourages those who are sinned against to respond in a godly, obedient way.

-- 5In some cases, the temptation might not be from a person with formal authority over us, but someone who used the power of flattery to draw us away from the Lord.
+- 5In some cases, the temptation might not be from a person with formal authority over us, but someone like the Strange Woman in Proverbs 7 who uses the power of flattery to draw us away from the Lord.

 - 6“Only those who try to resist temptation know how strong it is. … We never find out the strength of the evil impulse inside us until we try to fight it: and Christ, because He was the only man who never yielded to temptation, is also the only man who knows to the full what temptation means—the only complete realist.”
 From C.S.
 Lewis, Mere Christianity: Book III Chapter 11.